 - a.
 The JD Curriculum and Registration Guide details the relevant considerations and requirements in putting together one's upper-level program.
-The Guide is updated each semester and posted on the Registrar page of the Cardozo website (choose "Current Students" then "Registrar" and then "Registration for and Withdrawal from Courses"). - b.
+The Guide is updated each semester and posted on the Registrar page of the Cardozo website (choose "Students" then "Office of the Registrar" and then "Course Registration Information and Policies"). - b.
 Course Evaluations and evaluation summary reports from prior years are available online via the InsideTrack/Luminis Portal.
 At the end of each semester, students are urged to complete the evaluations, which are anonymous, and which provide extremely important feedback to professors as well as useful information for other students.
 In addition, students who wish to address a situation during a semester are welcome to speak to someone in the Office of Student Services and Advising. - c.
-The Office of Student Services and Advising welcomes students to meet with its advisers with regard to course selection, study habits and other academic issues. - d.
+The Office of Student Services and Advising welcomes students to meet with its advisers with regard to course selection, study habits, and other academic issues.

 Faculty Members are generally happy to discuss academic matters.
 Faculty members post office hours, during which they are available for student conferences, on the InsideTrack/Luminis Portal.
 Students can also make an appointment to see a faculty member at other times.